-This topic explains how to install and initialize the Tanzu command line interface (CLI) on a bootstrap machine.
-The bootstrap machine is the laptop, host, or server that you deploy management and workload clusters from, and that keeps the Tanzu and Kubernetes configuration files for your deployments.
+To install Tanzu Kubernetes Grid, you download the Tanzu Kubernetes Grid command line interface (CLI) on a bootstrap machine.
+The bootstrap machine is the laptop, host, or server on which the initial bootstrapping of a management cluster is performed.
 The bootstrap machine is typically local, but it can also be a physical machine or VM that you access remotely.

-VMware provides Tanzu CLI binaries for Linux, macOS, and Windows systems.
+Tanzu Kubernetes Grid provides CLI binaries for Linux, macOS, and Windows systems.

-The bootstrap machine on which you run the Tanzu CLI must meet the following requirements:
+The bootstrap machine on which you run the Tanzu Kubernetes Grid CLI must meet the following requirements:

 kindcontainer.
 See Settings for Docker Desktop in the